 The cheesesteak made its official debut in 1930.
-Pat Olivieri was a South Philadelphia hot dog vendor who one day decided to put some beef from the butcher on his grill.
-A taxicab driver noticed the alluring aroma and asked for his own steak sandwich.
-The next day, as the story goes, rumor of the delicious lunch had spread, and cabbies around the city came to Olivieri demanding steak sandwiches.
+Pat Olivieri was a South Philadelphia hot dog vendor who decided to put some beef from the butcher on his grill one day.
+A taxicab driver noticed the alluring aroma and asked for his steak sandwich.
+The next day, as the story goes, the rumor of the delicious lunch had spread, and cabbies around the city came to Olivieri demanding steak sandwiches.
 Soon after, Olivieri opened up a shop on 9th Street and Passyunk Avenue, Pat's King of Steaks, to sell his new creation.
 Eventually, according to legend, he added cheese to the recipe.

 Today, Pat's grills are sizzling 24 hours a day, as are Geno's, the rival shop across the street.
 For 40 years, the two shops have waged a friendly competition to win the best cheesesteak title in town, with Geno's founder, Joe Vento, claiming it was he, not Olivieri, who first added cheese to the cheesesteak.

 So, what's the difference?
 Both use the same bread, the same yellow mess of cheese, and onions, all the same; the sandwiches are pretty indistinguishable.
 But the real distinction is that steak.
 Pat's, follows tradition and chops its steak, while Geno's serves it sliced.

 So if you must visit the 9th Street Tourist Trap in South Philly for a bite to eat, it all comes down to the meat "Chopped or Sliced" follow your stomach or get one of each.